chemicallang/chemical/README.md

 - So easy that you can learn it in a week !
 - Great IDE support
-- Compile Time Evaluation
+- The Best Compile Time Evaluation
 - Low memory footprint
-- LLVM Backend
+- LLVM Backend, C Backend (both fully functional)
 - Translate C to Chemical
 - Translate Chemical to C
 - Import C System Headers